Portfolio optimisation with options: Results

-We consider two trading scenarios: first on $10\%$ OTM Call options, then on a~$5\%$ OTM Call, a~$5\%$ OTM Put and a~$10\%$ either-side Strangle.
 All options are bought with one month to maturity and traded on all $15$~S$\&$P 500 stocks, selected from a diverse range of industries.
 Note that the price of the $10\%$ either side Strangle can be calculated as the sum of $10\%$ OTM Call and Puts.
 This choice of options and stocks is dictated by liquidity considerations, so that we likely avoid absence of prices for some options on some days.
 We assume that options can be bought in any quantity, even fractional.
 While this is not completely true, as options are usually bought in groups, this should not deter the reader from the main message.

 We build our trading strategy over~$N$ one-month periods $[t_i, t_{i+1}]$ for $i=0, \ldots, N-1$.
 At the beginning~$t_i$ of each period we compute the dependency matrix~$\LLa_{t_i}$ (and its modified Cholesky version) with the best of three Archimedean copulas (Frank, Gumbel and Clayton) as well as the expected returns vector~$\EE_{t_i}[\Rb]$, using historic rolling sampling over the past eight years.
 At time~$t_i$ we optimise~\eqref{eq:minModif} with $\LLa_{t_i}$ and $\EE_{t_i}[\Rb]$ for a selected value of the risk parameter~$\alpha$ to obtain the optimal weights~$\ww_{t_i}$.
 At time~$t_{i+1}$, we then compute the returns of the portfolio $R^{\pi}_{t_i,t_{i+1}}$ over the elapsed period $[t_i, t_{i+1}]$.
 The total average returns over the~$N$ periods is therefore